 This French Almond Cake is incredibly delicious and incredibly easy.
-One-bowl, no-mixer, just-a-few-minutes-to-throw together!
+One-bowl, no-mixer and just a few minutes to throw together!

 Think of this French Almond Cake as an early little Christmas gift.
 Why give a Christmas gift when December’s barely gotten started?
 Well, just because I knew you were going to need it.